This Is How To Store Baked Tofu

 The best way to store baked tofu is to place it in an airtight container in your refrigerator.
 Ensure it has cooled off to room temperature before placing it in the container to avoid condensation.
 Baked tofu can last up to five days in the refrigerator.

-Let’s have a look at how to store baked tofu in the fridge in complete detail.
+I typically get asked about food storage during my health coaching sessions.
+I will take a close look at how to store baked tofu in the fridge in complete detail.
 In addition, I’ll inform you of alternative options besides the fridge, like freezing.
-I’ll answer some crucial questions about using tofu straight from the package and what to do with the water.

 How To Store Baked Tofu